BlogWhat Exactly Is Climate Neutrality, and Why Is It So Important?

 During the episode, she speaks with Caitlin Drown, the brand engagement manager at Climate Neutral—a non-profit organization working to decrease global carbon emissions.
 So many brands you know and love have already become Climate Neutral Certified (including Allbirds, Wolven, and MATE the Label).
-And we’re very excited to share Brightly is committed to becoming Climate Neutral Certified, too.
+And we're very excited to share Brightly is Climate Neutral Certified, too.

 Continue reading below to find out what it means to be climate neutral, how to offset emissions as a consumer, and more.

 Climate Neutral is an organization that was founded just over two years ago as a way to help brands identify and mitigate their carbon emissions.